forgente/docs/docs/help/faq.md

 If a bug fix is targeted on 1.20.1 but 1.20.1 is not released yet, you can get the "1.20-nightly" build to get the bug fix.

+## How to find the config file "app.ini"

+It depends on how you installed Gitea.
+If you didn't set a path for custom path or config file manually, then the config file (app.ini) should exists in the "custom/conf" directory of your Gitea's working path.
+Some package vendors might use "/etc/gitea" to store the config file, while some others don't.

+You could manually find the config file (app.ini) by checking Gitea's startup logs or reading the Gitea Web's Site Administrator -> Confugiraton Summary.

+If you are using some isolated enviroments like container (docker), the path you see usually is not what it is in the host's filesystem.
+In this case you need to check the container's filesystem volume mapping and figure out the real path of the config file on the host.

 ## Where does Gitea store what file

 - _`AppWorkPath`_